sylucck/us_cus/README.md

-This is a basic ecommerce app built with Python-Django, HTML, Bootstrap, and Javascript for Cookies generation.
+This is a basic ecommerce app built with Django, HTML, Bootstrap, and Javascript for Cookies generation.

  Website Funtionalities: